openwdl/wdl/versions/development/SPEC.md

 The runtime section defines a set of key/value pairs which represent the minimum requirements needed to run a task or, which define the conditions under which a task should be interpreted as a failure or success.
 All keys within the runtime section are well defined, and must be honored by the execution engine.
 This also means that arbitrary key/value pairs within the runtime section are not allowed, and should be rejected by an engine.
 Arbitrary Key/value pairs should be added to the `hints` section instead.

 During execution of a task, resource requirements within the runtime section must be enforced by the engine.
 If the engine is not able to provision the requested resources, then the task should immediately fail prior to the start of execution.
-In order to ensure adequate information is provided to execute a task, there are a number or required keys, which are defined below.
+In order to ensure adequate information is provided to execute a task, there are is one required keys, and strict default values for optional keys, which are defined below.
+Default values for all optional keys are directly defined by the WDL specification in order to encourage portability of workflows and tasks.
+Execution engines should NOT provide additional mechanisms to set _default_ values for when no runtime attributes are defined.

 Values can be any expression which evaluate to a valid entry for that runtime property.
 Since values are expressions, they can also reference variables in the task: